Co-Chairs and Members of the Board

-Catherine Amirfar is a litigation partner at Debevoise & Plimpton LLP.
-She is in the firm’s International Dispute Resolution Group and Co-Chair of the firm’s Public International Law Group.
-Her practice focuses on public international law, international commercial and treaty arbitration, and international and complex commercial litigation.
-She recently joined the firm’s Management Committee.
-Prior to rejoining Debevoise in 2016, Ms. Amirfar spent two years as the Counselor on International Law to the Legal Adviser at the Department of State.
-During her tenure as Counselor, Ms. Amirfar advised the State Department on its most significant litigation matters involving international law and foreign relations.
-She received the Superior Honor Award for her service to the Department.
-Ms. Amirfar has recently been nominated as President-Elect of the American Society of International Law (ASIL) and in 2021 was appointed Deputy Co-Chair of the High Level Panel of Legal Experts on Media Freedom.
+Catherine Amirfar is a litigation partner at Debevoise & Plimpton LLP and Co-Chair of the firm’s International Dispute Resolution Group and Public International Law Group.
+Prior to rejoining Debevoise in 2016, Ms. Amirfar spent two years as the Counselor on International Law to the Legal Adviser at the Department of State, where she received the Superior Honor Award for her service to the Department.
+Ms. Amirfar is Immediate Past President of the American Society of International Law (ASIL) and in 2021 was appointed Deputy Co-Chair of the High Level Panel of Legal Experts on Media Freedom.
 She is a member of the Council on Foreign Relations, the State Department’s Advisory Council on International Law the Court of Arbitration of the Singapore International Arbitration Centre, and the ICCA Governing Board and also serves as Co-Chair of the ICCA-ASIL Task Force on Damages in International Arbitration

 Joel Ehrenkranz (Co-Chair) (’61, LLM ’63)